-My Homemade Sunscreen recipe does contain zinc oxide because it is a very good broad-spectrum sunscreen and has healing properties for the skin – it is great for skin irritations and rashes.
+My DIY Sunscreen recipe does contain zinc oxide because it is a very good broad-spectrum sunscreen and has healing properties for the skin - it is great for skin irritations and rashes.

 Having a vineyard means we are in the sun a lot of each day!
 I make our sunscreen to reduce the risk of skin cancer in myself and the children - not to mention signs of aging like wrinkles!

 - Melt beeswax in boiler.
-At the same time, bring 1 cup of water to a boil (we use the microwave).
+Not shown, at the same time, bring 1 cup of water to a boil (we use the microwave).
+Photo 1

 If you’ve tried HOMEMADE SUNSCREEN or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
 I love hearing from you!
 You can also FOLLOW ME on PINTEREST, FACEBOOK, INSTAGRAM, YouTube and TWITTER.